Back to blog

 Awareness of the strategy is not the same as alignment to it.
 Alignment requires the strategy to be translated into real decisions, trade-offs, and priorities at every level — not just communicated from the top.

-Closing the gap requires three things to move together: strategic clarity that reaches the front line, operational capability that matches the new direction, and genuine engagement from the people expected to deliver it.
+Closing the execution gap requires three things to move together: strategic clarity that reaches the front line, operational capability that matches the new direction, and genuine engagement from the people expected to deliver it.
+None of the three works without the other two.